Honza-R/NCIAtlas/README.md

 DFT-SAPT interaction energy decomposition data for the D442x10, HB300SPXx10, HB375x10, IHB100x10, R739x5 and SH250x10 data sets contributed by E. Masumian and A. D. Boese are available in the [tables directory](https://github.com/Honza-R/NCIAtlas/tree/main/tables).
 Two sets of results, computed with DFT-SAPT based on either B3LYP or PBE0 functional, are available for each data set.

+## License

+The data are provided under the [Creative Commons CC-BY license](https://creativecommons.org/licenses/by/4.0/).

 ## References